ihbrune/Anti-DoS-Valve/README.md

 In addition to the question which usage pattern is displayed on the server in normal operation, an important point is the estimate of the access speed an attacker needs to cause overloads.
 The smaller the distance between regular server load and server overload, the more accurate the configuration of the Anti-DoS Valve must be.

-Once the values have been determined you can develop the valve configuration, which is controlled by these parameters:
+Once the values have been determined you can develop the valve configuration, which is controlled by the following parameters.
+To help with the configuration there is a helper script available, which can be run in a browser (e.g. directly from this repository): [**anti-dos-valve-config-helper.html**](https://github.com/ihbrune/Anti-DoS-Valve/blob/master/anti-dos-valve-config-helper.html).

 **monitorName**